yitzchak/nontrivial-gray-streams/README.md

 (stream-read-byte stream) ; → (or integer (eql :eof))
 ```

-Used by [READ-BYTE][]; returns either an integer, or the symbol :EOF
+Used by [CL:READ-BYTE][]; returns either an integer, or the symbol
-if the stream is at end-of-file.
+:EOF if the stream is at end-of-file.

 ## STREAM-WRITE-BYTE
 [Generic Function]